scnslabutsa/myhthelperEduContent/_episodes/D.md

 <a name="top"></a>

-**Deductible (Insurance Deductible)**
-The pre-set amount of medical costs a person must pay before insurance payments begin.

 **Definitive Surgery**

 All of the known tumor is removed and no follow-up surgery is needed.

 **Diabetic Mastopathy**

 A rare benign (not cancer) breast condition that consists of small hard masses in the breast.
 It occurs most often in women with insulin-dependent (type 1) diabetes.

 **Diagnosis**

-Identification of a disease from its signs and symptoms.
+Identifying a disease or condition by its signs or symptoms, and by using health histories, physical exams, imaging tests, lab tests, or biopsy to help make a diagnosis.

 **Diagnostic Mammogram**

 A mammogram used to check symptoms of breast cancer (such as a lump) or an abnormal finding noted on a screening mammogram or clinical breast exam.
 It involves two or more X-ray views of the breast.

 **Diagnostic Radiologist (Radiologist)**

-A health care provider who specializes in the diagnosis of diseases using X-rays.
+A doctor who has special training in creating and interpreting pictures of areas inside the body.
+The pictures are made with x-rays, sound waves, or other types of energy.

 **Diploid (DNA Ploidy)**

 The presence of a normal number of chromosomes in cancer cells.

-**Disease-Free Survival Rate**
+**Disease-Free Survival**

-Percent of people alive and without disease at a certain time (often five years or 10 years) after treatment Those who die from causes other than the disease under study are not included in this measure.
+In cancer, the length of time after primary treatment for a cancer ends that the patient survives without any signs or symptoms of that cancer.
+In a clinical trial, measuring the disease-free survival is one way to see how well a new treatment works.
+Also called DFS, relapse-free survival, and RFS.

+**Distant Recurrence (see Metastases in [M](/{{page.root}}/myhthelperEduContent/M/index.html)))**

+**DNA (Deoxyribonucleic Acid)**

-**Distant Recurrence (see Metastases) DNA (Deoxyribonucleic Acid)** The information contained in a gene.
+The information contained in a gene.

-**Dose-Dense Therapy**
+**Dose-Dense Therapy (Chemotherapy)**

-Chemotherapy given over a shorter (more condensed) time period compared to standard therapy.
-The frequency of treatment sessions is increased, so the length of the treatment period is  shortened.
+It has been found that getting cycles of certain chemotherapy drugs closer together can reduce the chance of the cancer coming back and improve survival in some women with breast cancer.
+For example, a medication that would normally be given every 3 weeks (standard therapy) could be given every 2 weeks.
+The medical team analyzes with the pacient the pros and cons of dose-dense chemotherapy because it can cause additional side effects, so it is not an option for all women.

 **Down-Staging**

 Lowering the stage of a cancer from its original stage (or the stage it was thought to be).
 Down-staging occurs most often after a good response to neoadjuvant therapy.
 Neoadjuvant therapy is chemotherapy or hormone therapy used as a first treatment (before surgery) for some large or advanced breast cancers.
 Neoadjuvant therapy can shrink a tumor such that it lowers the stage of the breast cancer and a lumpectomy, instead of a mastectomy, can be done.

-**Duct (Milk Duct, Mammary Duct)**
-A canal that carries milk from the lobules to a nipple opening during breastfeeding (see figure).

-**Ductal Carcinoma in Situ (DCIS, Intraductal Carcinoma)** A non-invasive breast cancer that begins in the milk ducts of the breast, but has not invaded nearby breast tissue.
-Also called stage 0 or pre-invasive breast carcinoma.
+**Ductal Carcinoma in Situ (DCIS, Intraductal Carcinoma)**

+A noninvasive condition in which abnormal cells are found in the lining of a breast duct.
+The abnormal cells have not spread outside the duct to other tissues in the breast.
+Also called DCIS and intraductal carcinoma.

 **Ductal Papilloma** (see Intraductal Papilloma in [I](/{{page.root}}/myhthelperEduContent/I/index.html)) \